gasparyanartur/iot-project-remote-car/README.md

 One possible fix would be to stop the motor after 500ms.
 The control server would then periodically repeat the signal until the interface gave a different instruction.

+On the hardware side, one can notice the robot slightly turning when given the command to move forward.
+This is because the structural integrity of the robot is quite poor, resulting in unbalanced and poor control.
+For future work, one could get better a better chassis and more precise motors.
+A potential option to explore could be the 3D-printing of various components in order to secure a tighter build.
+If combined with a soldered board, the design could become more robust and stable.
+This would also open the possibility to make the robot more aesthetic as well as adding more components, such as a camera, monitor, and power switch.

+One thing to point out is that absolutely no focus has been placed on security.
+In fact, the TCP connection between the various components does not even use SSL, which means that anyone could see the contents of the packages.
+Currently, anyone on the local network could connect to the robot and start controlling it.
+Even worse, if one had access to the global IP-address, then one could potentially take over the robot even from outside the network.
+Therefore, if one was to use the robot in production, several safety measures would need to added such as encryption and passwords.

-Overall, the project turned out quite well.
+Despite the shortcoming, the project turned out quite well for the intended scope.
-It needs refinement in order to actually be usable, but as a prototype it serves it's purpose.
+It needs much refinement in order to actually be usable, but as a prototype it serves it's purpose.

 Finally, here are some pictures of the robot: